How to protect your WordPress website from hackers in 9 steps

 Apply Updates: update all WordPress plugins and WordPress themes to ensure security patches are applied, and all files are replaced.
 Set all plugins and themes to “auto-update” – this is an important WordPress security procedure.

 Set WP to auto-update to the latest WordPress version.

 Administrator Users: look for dodgy Admin users, delete any you don’t know (allocate content – if any – to a known good user so you don’t delete your posts and page accidentally)

 If you’ve previously added external users for 3rd party support, reset those to “Subscriber” for now.
-The fewer administrator users you have, the fewer chances to a hacker to crack a weak password and access your site as an Administrator.
+The fewer administrator users you have, the fewer chances for a hacker to crack a weak password and access to your site as an Administrator.

 4 – Change all WordPress administrator passwords